 Funding was included in the U.S. Army Corps of Engineers (USACE) federal fiscal year 2020 work plan for the Mid-Chesapeake Bay Island Project, which will restore two eroding Chesapeake Bay islands, James and Barren.
-Sediment dredged from navigation channels will create more wildlife habitat and restore the ecosystem of these islands, providing protection from erosion by reducing wave heights.
-The federal work plan provides funding to continue planning and design.
+Sediment dredged from shipping channels will create more wildlife habitat and restore the ecosystem of these islands, providing protection from erosion by reducing wave heights.
+The federal work plan funding provides an additional \$500,000 to continue planning and design.
 Construction funding is still needed for project implementation.
-MAINTAINING SHIPPING CHANNELS HELPS RESTORE HABITAT In September 2008, USACE, Baltimore District, released the Mid-Chesapeake Bay Island Ecosystem Restoration Integrated Feasibility Report & Environmental Impact Statement (EIS).
-The study examined the feasibility of protecting and restoring aquatic, intertidal wetland, and upland habitat for fish and wildlife at James and Barren Islands utilizing dredged material from local navigation channels and the federal Chesapeake Bay approach channels serving the Port of Baltimore and the Chesapeake and Delaware Canal.
+A FIRST FOR THE CHESAPEAKE In September 2008, USACE, Baltimore District, released the Mid-Chesapeake Bay Island Ecosystem Restoration Integrated Feasibility Report & Environmental Impact Statement (EIS).
+The study examined the feasibility of protecting and restoring aquatic, intertidal wetland, and upland habitat for fish and wildlife at James and Barren Islands utilizing dredged material from the federal Chesapeake Bay approach channels serving the Port of Baltimore and the Chesapeake and Delaware Canal.
 After careful review and consideration of technical, economic, and environmental factors, as well as stakeholder input, it was determined that restoration of James Island and Barren Island was the preferred alternative.